-We’re excited to announce our Fifth Annual Champion of Human Rights Award Reception on October 2, 2014 from 6 to 9 pm at the Fashion Industry Gallery.
-We will be honoring Dallas designer, Mosaic supporter and anti-trafficking activist Abi Ferrin, whose Freedom Project helps Sak Saum‘s efforts to promote the rescue, restoration, transformation and rehabilitation of vulnerable and exploited women and men in Cambodia.
+We’re excited to announce our Fifth Annual Champion of Human Rights Gala on October 2, 2014 from 6 to 9 pm at the Fashion Industry Gallery.
+We will honor fashion designer, Mosaic supporter and anti-trafficking activist Abi Ferrin, whose Freedom Project helps create alternate forms of employment and hope for oppressed and trafficked women worldwide.
 We’ll also be joined for this fun evening by emcee Amy Vanderoef of Good Morning Texas.
-Guests will enjoy a soft bar, light food, a silent auction and live music by the Hunter Sullivan Band.
+Guests will enjoy beer, wine & spirits, hors d’oeuvres, 50/50 raffle, a fabulous silent auction and live music by the Hunter Sullivan Band.

 WHEN 11:00 am – 1:30 pm, Wednesday, May 7, 2014